While breasts can serve as a symbol of femininity, they are not the definition of what it means to be a woman or the only way to feel feminine.

 Still illustrates this truth through photography and storytelling—to show how women who make this reconstruction choice are STILL themselves—still strong, still beautiful…and so much more.

-Still is an Aesthetic Flat Closure (AFC) advocacy project that creates awareness of AFC as a mastectomy reconstruction choice, and promotes flat visibility and body positivity.
+Still is an Aesthetic Flat Closure (AFC) advocacy project that creates awareness of AFC as a mastectomy reconstruction choice and promotes flat visibility and body positivity.

 What’s that look like?
-It starts with creating a collection of diverse stories and images of women who chose to go flat after mastectomy.
-And it culminates in the design of publication and poster show featuring these stories and images to create enduring AFC visibility.
+It started with creating a collection of diverse stories and images of those who chose to go flat after mastectomy.
+And it is culminating in the creation of two publications and a poster show to create enduring AFC visibility.

-The Poster Show
+Still Poster Show

 Why Still?